jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 * Split the content into smaller sections and summarize each.
 Do this manually or ask the LLM/GenAI to summarize it.
 Then combine the summarized parts into one prompt.
 For example, have the LLM/GenAI summarize each section of the Terms and Service agreement, and save all the sections into one document that will hopefully fit within one prompt.
 Now you can seek advice on the summarized version of the agreement.
 However, the risk of this approach is that important information may be excluded from the summary.

 ## Question Refinement Pattern
-Good prompts should have clarity and context, but we often forgo those in casual conversation.
+Good prompts should contain clarity and context.
+We often forgo those in casual conversation.
 Our friends and family tend to know context based upon their previous experiences with us.
 But LLMs don’t have that knowledge.

 What if I ask an LLM:
 >Should I go to Harvard?